Multidimensional Stable Driven McKean-Vlasov SDEs with Distributional Interaction Kernel: Critical Thresholds and Related Models: Introduction and main results

-\begin{itemize} \item[$\circ$] The setting \eqref{cond_coeff_SPKR} provides an alternative regime to \eqref{cond_gencase} whose interest consists in specifically specifying how the additional integrability/smoothness of the initial data impacts the previous bounds when $\beta\in (-1,0] $.
-We see in \eqref{cond_coeff_SPKR} and \eqref{COND_SPKR_STRONG_INTRO} that a key quantity which appears is what we will call from now on the {\it intrinsic Besov index} $\beta_0+\frac d{p_0'}$ of the initial distribution.
+\paragraph{Some comments about the results} \begin{itemize} \item[$\circ$] The setting \eqref{cond_coeff_SPKR} provides an alternative regime to \eqref{cond_gencase} {from \cite{chau:jabi:meno:22-1}} whose interest consists in specifically specifying how the additional integrability/smoothness of the initial data impacts the previous bounds when $\beta\in (-1,0] $.
+We see in \eqref{cond_coeff_SPKR} and \eqref{COND_SPKR_STRONG_INTRO} that a key quantity which appears is the quantity $\zeta_0 $ defined in \eqref{def_zetra} that can be viewed as a \textit{regularity gain factor} associated with the initial condition and the integrability exponent of the singular interaction kernel $b$.
+Namely, $\zeta_0 $ corresponds to the {\it intrinsic Besov index} $\beta_0+d/p_0'$ of the initial distribution possibly deflated by a scaling factor when $p_0>p' $.

+We use this quantity instead of the more common differential dimension $\beta_0- d/p_0 $ associated with the initial condition in order to compare more easily the condition \eqref{cond_gencase} of \cite{chau:jabi:meno:22-1} and \eqref{cond_coeff_SPKR}.

-Let us first give some details about the case $\beta=0 $ (Krylov and R\"ockner type framework) in \eqref{cond_coeff_SPKR}.
-Observe importantly that when the intrinsic Besov index is sufficiently large, i.e. $\frac d{p}\le \beta_0+\frac d{p_0'} $, then weak and strong uniqueness hold as soon as $ \frac\alpha r<\alpha -1$.
-On the other hand, when the intrinsic Besov index is not large enough, i.e. $\frac d{p}> \beta_0+\frac d{p_0'} $, condition \eqref{cond_coeff_SPKR} precisely quantifies how the non-linearity and the smoothness of the initial data allow to weaken the Krylov and R\"ockner criterion (which reads from \eqref{cond_gencase} taking $\beta=0 $) .
+{ \item[$\circ$] Let us first give some details about the case $\beta=0 $ (Krylov and R\"ockner type framework) in \eqref{cond_coeff_SPKR}.
+The point is that we actually manage, through the regularity of the initial condition, to weaken the spatial integrability constraint that formerly appeared in \eqref{cond_gencase}.
+As such, condition \eqref{cond_coeff_SPKR} precisely quantifies this phenomenon (again compared to \eqref{cond_gencase} taking $\beta=0 $).
+It nevertheless appears that we can only benefit from this regularity up to a factor $d/p$ and obtain at most the constraint $ \alpha/ r<\alpha -1$.
+In other word, we cannot hope for a better smoothing than $(d/p -\zeta_0)_+$.}